-Accessible seats are available can be purchased at ticketmaster.com, Ticketmaster phone services at (800) 745-3000, or (402) 904-5600.
+Wheelchair accessible seats are available in all price levels for events.
 One companion ticket may be purchased with each wheelchair accessible ticket.
 Please indicate when buying tickets if you require accessible seating.
-Wheelchair service and check-in is available.

 Pinewood Bowl Theater offers wheelchair service for guests who may need assistance to and from their seats.
 Wheelchair assistance is provided on a first-come, first-served basis.
 Due to the limited number of wheelchairs available, they may not be used as seating during an event.
 If wheelchair assistance is necessary during an event, please contact the nearest event staff member.

 Access to the drop off location is at the front gate entrance into Pinewood Bowl Theater.

 Listening devices are not available at Pinewood Bowl Theater.